Isn’t YouTube a destination for mindless distractions?

 For example, if you tap on the word “suit,” then this is what appears:

 And FluentU’s “learn mode” lets you learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 Throughout the entire time, FluentU keeps track of vocabulary that you’re learning.
 It uses that vocab to recommend you examples and videos and give you a 100% personalized experience.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.